compute-io/contributing/README.md

 	$ git push origin <major.minor.patch>
 	```

-	where the `<major.minor.patch>` version is the same version published to NPM.
+	where the `<major.minor.patch>` version should be the same version published to NPM.

 21. If the module is stable (an owner will confirm this during the module review), bump the version to a stable status (e.g., `>=1.0.0`).